Life As a Surveying Technician

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 60,200 jobs for Surveying Technician in 2016.
+In 2016, there was an estimated number of 60,200 jobs in the United States for Surveying Technician.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Surveying Technician by 2026.
 There will be an estimated 7,200 positions for Surveying Technician per year.

 The states with the most job growth for Surveying Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.